pmichaillat/recession-detection/README.md

 #### Classifier selection functions

-- `selectPerfectClassifier.m` - Identifies indicator-threshold combinations that detect exactly the correct number of recessions in the training period (computationally intensive: ~2 hours per training period)
+- `selectPerfectClassifier.m` - Identifies indicator-threshold combinations that detect exactly the correct number of recessions in the training period (computationally intensive: about 2–3 hours per training period)
 - `selectFrontierClassifier.m` - Constructs the anticipation-precision Pareto frontier by selecting classifiers that minimize mean anticipation for each precision level

 #### Analysis functions